DougyShy/Tech-Blog/README.md

 # Tech Blog Website
 Basic blog site based around the tech industry

-  This project creates a semi-social platform where users can read and create blogs.

-  * Comments coming soon
+  This project creates a semi-social platform where users can read, comment on, and create blogs.
+Any visitor can view all blogs as well as their comments.
+Once a user signs up or signs in they can start created their own blogs and they can start commenting of the blogs of others as well as their own.
+The user my delete any comments or blogs that they created so long as they are signed in.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)